OHDSI/StudyProtocolSandbox/SkeletonValidationStudy/readme.md

 library(SkeletonValidationStudy)

 # add details of your database setting:
-databaseName <- 'add a shareable name for the database used to develop the models'
+databaseName <- 'add a shareable name for the database you are currently validating on'

 # add the cdm database schema with the data
-cdmDatabaseSchema <- 'your cdm database schema'
+cdmDatabaseSchema <- 'your cdm database schema for the validation'

 # add the work database schema this requires read/write privileges
 cohortDatabaseSchema <- 'your work database schema'